AgathEmmanuel/RentIt/operations/README.md

 - Enable Google Cloud Build
 - Adding Google cloud build to skaffold
 - Setup ingress-nginx on GKE
+- Or if using Istio install istio on GKE
 - Updating k8s yaml file to point remote cluster